 In the period between the First and Second World Wars, Germany was one of the leading nations in the science and economic development.
 But the German Mark never developed dominant status.
 After the Second World War, even as Germany was of far smaller significance in all these areas, and no longer a dominant power, its currency was one of the favored reserve assets among world central banks.

 The discrepancy is of course explained by the fact that the German Central Bank, the Reichsbank pursued hyperinflationary policies in the interwar era, evaporating the savings of those who had assets denominated in the Mark.
 The lack of credibility (and options) by the central bank reduced demand for the currency, even as the German economy was strong and highly visible in international trade.

 By contrast, after the war, the German central banking culture focused its strength on inflation fighting, partly in consequence of the events of the interwar era.
 Thus, because of the credibility of the Bundesbank, not to mention the importance of German exports, the Deutsche Mark was able to attain dominant status, even as Germany was completely beholden to American power in other fields.

-Is this position of the US dollar threatened?
+Is the position of the US dollar as reserve currency threatened?

 According to numbers compiled by the International Monetary Fund on the currency composition of official foreign exchange reserves, the U.S. Dollar has fallen from a recent high of 70.9% of international reserves seen in 1999 to just 62.2% in 2009.